tfretze/freezesecurity/content/posts/securityPlus.md

 Doing practice exams is not just about getting the answer right, its about learning why you got a particular question wrong.

-**Be able to differentiate between similar technologies, attacks, vulnerabilites, standards, etc...**
+**Be able to differentiate between similar technologies, attacks, vulnerabilities, standards, etc...**

 This will help immensely when doing the multiple choice questions as they will love to give you a question with answers that look very similar.

+**Book the exam**

+This may not seem like a tip but I found booking the exam really helped motivate me.
+I really did not want to have to take the exam again so this pushed me to start seriously getting into the study.

 **Learn the acronyms**